norun9/Hybird/backend/api/doc/README.md

 - No dependencies

 ### Use Cases (usecase)

-Located in the `usecase` directory, this layer contains the application-specific business rules.
-It orchestrates the flow of data to and from the entities and leverages the interfaces defined in the `domain` layer.

 - **Interactor**: Contains the business logic that interacts with the entities.
 - **DTO**: Data Transfer Objects used for input and output (e.g., input and output directories).